 Go to the local windows SyncSpider app and click on ‘save all’.

-Thus, we have connected Local windows database with SyncSpider via SyncSpider windows app.
+Thus, we have connected the Local windows database with SyncSpider via SyncSpider windows app.

-This is just of the features offered by SyncSpider.
+This is just one of the features offered by SyncSpider.

 To check the list of the tools and features we support, please click here.